Apply to multiple lenders with just one applicationLearn More

 Additional Costs to Keep in Mind

-Besides the monthly cost of renting a billboard, you’ll need to pay for the production of the ad.
+Besides the monthly billboard rental cost, you’ll need to pay for the production of the ad.
 The standard material for billboard ads is vinyl, which is weather-proof, ultraviolet-resistant and cost-effective.

-Regardless of the design or colors used, a vinyl billboard ad will cost you about 50 cents per square foot.
+Regardless of the design or colors used, a vinyl billboard ad could cost about 50 cents per square foot.
 For a 14-foot by 48-foot billboard, that comes to an estimated production cost of $336.
-The exact price will vary by retailer.
+The exact price varies by retailer.

 You’ll need to hire a graphic designer or design firm to produce the graphic image for your billboard.
-On average, this will run anywhere between $500 and $1,000.
+On average, this will run anywhere from hundreds to thousands of dollars.
 Billboard design requires a special designer with billboard design experience to ensure your efforts are matched with a high-converting ad design.

 Should You Use Billboard Advertising?